naturalnick/mock-exchange/README.md

 1. Create a PostgreSQL database and have your username, password and database name ready
 2. Sign up for a free trial at https://iexcloud.io to get an API access token
 3. At the command line in the root directory run "bash setup.sh".
+When it's finished if everything was entered correctly, your server should be online.
+If you need to modify credentials edit the .env file found in the server directory.
+4. Open a new command line and at the root directory run "cd client && npm start".
+This should launch the client in your browser or navigate to the URL provided in the terminal.

 ## Author